 Eligibility: Entry into the Graduate Diploma (CRICOS 0100553) or Graduate Certificate (CRICOS 0100554) requires a bachelor’s degree and a major in Tourism, Business or Social Sciences, or equivalent.

-BACHELOR OF BUSINESS ADMINISTRATION (TOURISM MANAGEMENT OR
+BACHELOR OF BUSINESS (TOURISM MANAGEMENT OR

 Eligibility: Entry requires completion of a Diploma or Advanced Diploma in a Business related discipline from TasTAFE, any other Australian RTO or overseas equivalent or completion of an Associate Degree in Applied Business (Full-Articulation Pathway).